Thomas Jefferson Quiz

 For this reason, President Lincoln called the nation to a time of public humiliation, fasting, and prayer so that it would once again remember God.

 Remembering and honoring God at the national level begins with simple acknowledgment of God.
-Therefore modern conflicts over things such as the National Motto, the inclusion of “under God” in the Pledge of Allegiance, public displays of the Ten Commandments or nativity scenes, and prayer at athletic events, school meetings, or political gatherings are not small or trivial matters.
-The presence of such public acknowledgments is not coercive, but rather simple, encouraging reminders with a long history of precedent underscoring the value and wisdom of honoring God.
-The Founding Fathers would never have supported any public policy that would prohibit such expressions and thus invite us as a nation to forget God.
+Modern disputes over things such as the National Motto, the inclusion of “under God” in the Pledge of Allegiance, public displays of the Ten Commandments or nativity scenes, and prayer at athletic events, school meetings, or political gatherings are not in fact small or trivial matters.
+Such public acknowledgments are not coercive, but rather simple, encouraging reminders with a long history underscoring the value and wisdom of honoring God.
+The Founding Fathers would never have supported any public policy that prohibited such expressions and cause us as a nation to forget God.

 Endnotes